-For the Family Death Benefit Allowance program, the Plan's funding goal is to have 20% of the reserve for benefits granted, or \$298,800 (20% of \$1,494,000), in the contribution account.
-The actual contribution account of \$5,794,022 is more than the target, however this surplus may decrease in future years because the Department contribution has been suspended.
+For the Family Death Benefit Allowance program, the Plan's funding goal is to have 20% of the reserve for benefits granted, or \$770,414 (20% of \$3,852,072), in the contribution account.
+The actual contribution account of \$1,429,131 is more than the target, however this surplus may decrease in future years because the Department contribution has been suspended.

 This review also shows the experience for the Supplemental Family Death Benefit Allowance Fund.
-A stable long-term cost of this benefit is starting to establish itself.
+A stable long-term cost of this benefit is starting to emerge.
 On the basis of the experience of the fund, the contribution rate for the Supplemental Family Death Benefit Allowance Fund does appear to be approximately equal to the cost of the benefit (after adjusting earlier years to reflect the current benefit level payable).
 We will continue to monitor this in future valuations.
-Thus, we recommend that the Department do the following:
+Thus, we recommend that the Board do the following:

-- 1. Continue to suspend Department contributions to the Family Death Benefit Allowance Fund.
-The surplus is large enough to justify a continuation of the contribution holiday. - 2.
+- 1. We recommend that the total Department contribution to the Family Death Benefit Allowance Fund continue to be suspended until the actual contribution account is reduced to an amount that is closer to the target level.
+This event could occur in the next year or two, at which point we would recommend that Department contributions be resumed. - 2.
 Maintain the employee contribution rate to the Supplemental Family Death Benefit Allowance Fund.
 No Department contribution is necessary at this time.